ioquatix/yaml-spec/spec/spec.md

 #### #.
 Node Comparison

-##### Equality

 Since YAML [mappings] require [key] uniqueness, [representations] must include a mechanism for testing the equality of [nodes].
-In general, it is impossible to ensure uniqueness for [presentations], for the following reasons:

-* YAML allows various ways to [format scalar content].
+This is non-trivial since YAML allows various ways to [format scalar content].
 For example, the integer eleven can be written as "**`0o13`**" (octal) or "**`0xB`**" (hexadecimal).
 If both notations are used as [keys] in the same [mapping], only a YAML [processor] which recognizes integer [formats] would correctly flag the duplicate [key] as an error.

-* The semantics of the [representation] may require that values with different [tags] be considered equal.
-  For example, the integer one and the float one are considered equal.
-  If both are used as [keys] in the same [mapping], only a YAML [processor] which recognizes integer and float [representations] would correctly flag the duplicate [key] as an error.
-  YAML therefore requires that each [tag] must specify a mechanism for testing any of its values for _equality_ with any other value (including values of any different [tag]).
-  This is often implemented directly by the [native data structure] instead of the YAML [processor].
-  That is, duplicate [keys] are often flagged as an error during the [construction] processing stage.

-In order to ensure greater compatibility and clarity, YAML allows the [processor] to flag obvious duplicate [keys] based on the [presentation].
-Specifically, two [scalar] [keys] in the same [mapping], with the same [tag] and the same [content], may be flagged as an error as soon as the [parsing] stage.
-Note that this tests also works for [non-specific tags] due to the way that [tag resolution] is defined.
-This allows a human reader to reasonably identify **`{ a: 1, a: 2 }`** as an error.
-Such constructs are silently accepted by many languages, but have no well defined meaning, and are therefore disallowed in YAML to avoid surprising behavior.

 ##### Canonical Form

-YAML also requires that every [scalar] [tag] must specify a mechanism for producing the _canonical form_ of any [formatted content].
+YAML supports the need for [scalar] equality by requiring that every [scalar] [tag] must specify a mechanism for producing the _canonical form_ of any [formatted content].
-This form is a Unicode character string which also [presents] the same [content].
+This form is a Unicode character string which also [presents] the same [content], and can be used for equality testing.
-While this can be used for equality testing (as long as the compared values have the same [tag]), it has other uses, such as the production of digital signatures.
+While this requirement is stronger than a well defined equality operator, it has other uses, such as the production of digital signatures.

+##### Equality

+Two [nodes] must have the same [tag] and [content] to be _equal_.
+Since each [tag] applies to exactly one [kind], this implies that the two [nodes] must have the same [kind] to be equal.
+Two [scalars] are equal only when their [tags] and canonical forms are equal character-by-character.
+Equality of [collections] is defined recursively.
+Two [sequences] are equal only when they have the same [tag] and length, and each [node] in one [sequence] is equal to the corresponding [node] in the other [sequence].
+Two [mappings] are equal only when they have the same [tag] and an equal set of [keys], and each [key] in this set is associated with equal [values] in both [mappings].

+Different URI schemes may define different rules for testing the equality of URIs.
+Since a YAML [processor] cannot be reasonably expected to be aware of them all, it must resort to a simple character-by-character comparison of [tags] to ensure consistency.
+This also happens to be the comparison method defined by the "**`tag:`**" URI scheme.
+[Tags] in a YAML stream must therefore be [presented] in a canonical way so that such comparison would yield the correct results.

 ##### Identity

 Two [nodes] are _identical_ only when they [represent] the same [native data structure].
 Typically, this corresponds to a single memory address.
 Identity should not be confused with equality; two equal [nodes] need not have the same identity.
 A YAML [processor] may treat equal [scalars] as if they were identical.
 In contrast, the separate identity of two distinct but equal [collections] must be preserved.

-A common programming idiom is creating an empty object to obtain a value that is only equal to itself (for example, in order to generate a dynamic "enumerated type").
-The proper way to [represent] this in YAML would be **`!object {}`**, where the **`!object`** [tag] defines two objects to be equal only if they are identical.
-The alternative [scalar] [representation] **`!object ''`** will not work as expected, as the YAML [processor] is not required to preserve the identity of such objects.

 ### #.
 Serialization Tree